ARDG-NRAO/LibRA/README.md

 The project includes a suite of standalone applications and a build system to build all the required dependencies.

+## System requirements

+The following come default with RHEL8 or similar systems:

+- [ ] GCC 8.x or later
+- [ ] cmake 3.x or later
+- [ ] git gcc-gfortran gtest-devel ccache

+The following need to be installed as below:

+- [ ] ```dnf -y install {readline,ncurses,blas,lapack,cfitsio,fftw,wcslib,gsl,eigen3}-devel ```

 ## Getting started

 A clone of this repository will get the ```src/apps``` directory with the source code for the standalone application, and the ```makefile.libra``` to compile this code and all the dependencies.
 For now, follow the following sequence of commands to clone and build the system: